-The Office of Campus Life is committed to ensuring that students’ on-campus experiences are vibrant, inclusive, safe, and healthy.
+Campus Life is committed to ensuring that students’ on-campus experiences are safe, inclusive, and fun.
 In order to foster the creation of programming that meets the diverse interests of students, there are a number of funding sources available to Bates students to support student programming and ideas.
-This includes support for healthy and engaging events and programs on campus where alcohol can be consumed safely by students who are 21+.
+This includes support for engaging events and programs on campus where alcohol can be consumed responsibly by students who are 21+.

-The following funding sources are provided by the Office of Campus Life, as well as other campus partners – see the section headings to determine which entity administers a given funding source.
+The following funding sources are provided by Campus Life, as well as other campus partners – see the section headings to determine which entity administers a given funding source.
 Depending on your idea, you may qualify for one or more funding sources!

-The Office of Campus Life offers Wind Down Weekends funding to support weekend programming promoting a safe and responsible drinking culture at Bates.
-Wind Down Weekends events occur in the Little Room in Chase Hall or the Underground in 280 College.
+Campus Life offers funding for 21+ events to support weekend programming promoting a safe and responsible drinking culture at Bates.
+21+ events occur in the Little Room in Chase Hall or the Underground in Gillespie Hall.
 Any individual student, student club, or student organization may apply for this funding.
 The individual who applies for this funding must be age 21 or older.

-Clubs or organizations approved for Wind Down Weekends funding will have costs related to alcohol, harm reduction food, and beverages covered.
-All other program costs, including staffing, will remain the responsibility of the club or organization.
-Note that for the 2018-19 academic year, Campus Life will transfer the necessary funds to cover the cost of staffing to the club or organization’s account.
+Clubs or organizations approved for funding for 21+ events will have costs related to staffing, alcohol, harm reduction food, and beverages covered.
+All other program costs remain the responsibility of the club or organization.
 If an individual not affiliated with a club or organization is sponsoring an event, additional funds may be available to cover remaining programming costs.

 Breaks at Bates Event Funding